-One of the best ways to improve the performance and sales for your salespeople is to provide a sales playbook.
-A playbook is a set of instructions and sales tools that can be provided to a sales team with the goal of providing clarity and direction with what to do when trying to generate sales.
+One of the best ways to improve the performance and sales of your salespeople is to provide a sales playbook.
+A playbook is a set of instructions and sales tools that can be provided to a sales team with the goal of providing clarity and direction on what to do when trying to generate sales.

 Components of a Sales Playbook